Markovianization with approximate unitary designs

-Haar-random dynamics, however, cannot be obtained efficiently in a physical setting, and natural dynamics seem to be far from uniformly distributed according to the Haar measure; however, in some circumstances, sets of physical processes can approximate some of its statistical features~\cite{Guhr1998, DAlessio2016, Gogolin_2016, mehta2004random}.
-For example, consider the toy model depicted in Fig.~\ref{fig:gas}, comprising a dilute gas of $n$ particles evolving autonomously in a closed box.
+In some circumstances, sets of physical processes can approximate some of the statistical features of the Haar measure~\cite{Guhr1998, DAlessio2016, Gogolin_2016, mehta2004random}; for example, consider the toy model depicted in Fig.~\ref{fig:gas}, comprising a dilute gas of $n$ particles evolving autonomously in a closed box.
 The gas particles interact with each other in one of two ways as they randomly move inside the box.
-Following and intervening on a special impurity particle, taken to be the system, this model is well approximated by the random circuit in Fig.~\ref{Fig:Processes}(b).
-As we will later show in detail, the distribution of $SE$ circuit dynamics generated from different initial conditions will approximate a unitary $t$-design $\tilde{\nu}$, satisfying
+Following and intervening on a special impurity particle, taken to be the system, this model can be approximately thought to be described by a circuit such as the one in Fig.~\ref{Fig:Processes}(b).
+The simplicity of this system suggests that it can only uniformly randomize after a large number of random two-qubit interactions, progressively resembling genuine Haar random dynamics.

-for all $d^t\times{d}^t$ complex matrices $X$, where $\mc{V}(\cdot)=V(\cdot)V^\dg$ and $\mc{U}(\cdot)=U(\cdot)U^\dg$ with $U,\,V\in\mbb{U}(d)$, and $\mathbb{E}_\mu$ indicates the expectation value with respect to measure $\mu$ (with $H$ indicating the Haar measure).
-In other words, a unitary $t$-design reproduces up to the $t$-th moment over the uniform distribution as measured by the Haar measure.
-We will see below that the degree $\epsilon$ to which the distribution $\nu$ of dynamics differs from an exact design for given $t$ depends on the complexity of the model.
-In quantifying this difference, we employ the definition of~\cite{Low_2009}, summarized in Appendices~\ref{Appendix: Approx Unitary Designs} and~\ref{Appendix: Low Result}.
+One possible way to quantify this progressive resemblance of the Haar measure is given by the concept of unitary designs.
+In general an $\epsilon$-approximate $\design$-design, which we denote $\mu_{\,\design_\epsilon}$, can be defined through